docker/docs/content/desktop/use-desktop/resource-saver.md

 ![Resource Saver Settings](../images/resource-saver-settings.png)

-When Docker Desktop enters Resource Saver mode, a leaf icon is displayed on the Docker Desktop status bar as well as in the Docker icon on the system tray.
+When Docker Desktop enters Resource Saver mode, a leaf icon is displayed on the Docker Desktop status bar (see figure below) as well as in the Docker icon on the system tray.
 As shown, the Linux VM CPU and memory utilization are reduced to zero.

 ![Resource Saver Status Bar](../images/resource-saver-status-bar.png)